- Itinerary

 Day 7

-After a good breakfast and some packing, we can explore the village of Tenakee Springs as we wait for our water taxi or the Alaska State Ferry to take us back to Juneau.
+After a good breakfast and some packing, we can explore the village of Tenakee Springs as we wait for our transportation and say goodbye to this incredible part of Alaska

 Included